Skip to main content

 What We Can Learn From Farmers

 Millions of Americans suffer from obesity, and the condition can cause countless challenges both on and off the scale.
 While there are ways to temporarily lose weight and keep it off, the only scientifically-proven way to fight obesity for life is through weight loss surgery.
 If you have made the choice to get bariatric surgery, you are not alone.
 Nearly 600,000 people undergo weight loss surgery annually, and most people report a decline in health-related conditions and report overall higher quality of life following their procedures.
 The biggest challenge, however, comes after the surgery.
 Knowing what to eat after bariatric surgery is critical to maintaining a healthy weight for life.
+In this article, we’re discussing how to eat after surgery.

 The Diet and Exercise Trap